akuafif/hXOR-Packer/README.md

 ![Section Bodies](https://cdn.discordapp.com/attachments/240938506103422976/779023860414021653/unknown.png)

-## How does the hXOR Packer Works?
-By packing, it means to pack a executable file and either compress or encrypt it, as such, it nearly impossible for a user to notice a difference between a Packed Executable File and the original/unpacked Executable File without having the knowledge of reading the Packed Executable file in hexadecimal form, from a hex editor.

-The Portable Executable Packer that I’m writing will called hXOR.exe, which “h” simply stands for the Huffman algorithm and the XOR stands for “XOR” encryption that being used.
-Firstly, hXOR packer will validate if the input file is a valid executable file.
-By doing this validation, it will helps hXOR Un-Packer as it will assume that the executable file that it suppose to execute from memory is a valid executable file

-Secondly, it will check for any parameter that is being entered during execution.
-It can either;
-1. Packs the Executable file without any compression nor encryption,
-2. Packs the Executable file with only compression,
-3. Packs the Executable file with encryption with key provided by the user,
-4. Packs the Executable file with encryption without key provided by the user,
-5. Packs the Executable file with both compression and encryption with the key provided by the user,
-6. Packs the Executable file with both compression and encryption without the key provided by the user.

-Lastly, the packer will pack the executable file along the Un-Packer to create an output packed executable file.
-By adding the Un-Packer application at the very beginning of the encrypted and compressed executable file, the Un-Packer will decompress, decrypt and finally, execute the packed PE, making it impossible for normal user to notice that he/she has executed a packed PE.

 ## Huffman Entropy Encoding Algorithm
 The Huffman coding uses a statistical technique.
 By using only C functions like, memset, memmove, qsort, malloc and memcpy, it can reduce the amount of bits used to represent a string of characters